halfer/awooga-reports/README.md

 * Read repositories every few hours to update data
 * Read data into a relational database
 * Offer a browsable, paginated and searchable list of resources.
-Beginners and contributors can search by domain or URL to see if a tutorial they have found is listed
+Beginners and contributors alike can search by domain or URL to see if a tutorial they have found is listed
-* Offer a public list of source repo URLs
+* Offer a public list of source repo URLs and associated statistics
 * Build a downloadable JSON document for the full database, for anyone to use as they wish

 Copyright